hungptit/fastgrep/notes/fastgrep.md

 # Why?

-I frequently need to dive into our weblog files, which have more than 1 billions log messages per day, to find out issues with our asynchronous distributed task execution system.
-I need a command that can

-* Grep matched lines from a very large log file like grep.

-* Filter messages using time constraints such as begin and end time.
+Our distributed system logs more than one billions log messages a day and we occasionally need to dive into our log files to troubleshoot production issues.

 ---